USEPA/ElectricityLCI/README.md

 # Electricity Life Cycle Inventory

-A python package that uses standardized facility releases and generation data to create regionalized life cycle inventory (LCI) models for the generation, mix of generation, mix of consumption, and distribution of electricity to end users for the US, with embedded system processes of upstream fuel production and infrastructure.
+A Python package that uses standardized facility releases and generation data to create regionalized life cycle inventory (LCI) models for the generation, mix of generation, mix of consumption, and distribution of electricity to end users for the US, with embedded system processes of upstream fuel production and infrastructure.
-Pre-configured model specifications are included (in electricitylci/modelconfig) or users can specify their own models by creating new config.yml files in the modelconfig directory.
-The created LCI models can be exported for use in standard life cycle assessment software (e.g., in JSON-LD format using the openLCA v2.0 schema).
+Pre-configured model specifications are included (in the modelconfig directory of the package install: electricitylci/modelconfig) or users can specify their own models by creating new configuration YAML files in the modelconfig directory.
+The created LCI models are exported for use in standard life cycle assessment software (i.e., in JSON-LD format using the openLCA v2.0 schema).

 This code was created as part of a collaboration between US EPA Office of Research and Development (USEPA) and the National Energy Technology Laboratory (NETL) with contributions from the National Renewable Energy Laboratory (NREL) and support from Eastern Research Group (ERG).
 More information on this effort can be found in the [Framework for an Open-Source Life Cycle Baseline for Electricity Consumption in the United States](https://netl.doe.gov/energy-analysis/details?id=4004).

 ## Disclaimer